 A certain Institute of Technology has a lot of student clubs; these are loosely overseen by the Student Association.
 Each eligible club would like to delegate one of its members to appeal to the Dean for funding, but the Dean will not allow a student to be the delegate of more than one club.
 Fortunately, the Association VP took Math for Computer Science and recognizes a matching problem when she sees one.

-- (a) Explain how to model the delegate selection problem as a bipartite matching problem. - (b) The VP's records show that no student is a member of more than 9 clubs.
+12.10.
+References (a) Explain how to model the delegate selection problem as a bipartite matching problem.
+(This is a modeling problem; we aren't looking for a description of an algorithm to solve the problem.) (b) The VP's records show that no student is a member of more than 9 clubs.
 The VP also knows that to be eligible for support from the Dean's office, a club must have at least 13 members.
 That's enough for her to guarantee there is a proper delegate selection.
 Explain.
-(If only the VP had taken an Algorithms, she could even have found a delegate selection without much effort.)
+(If only the VP had taken an Algorithms class, she could even have found a delegate selection without much effort.)
+Problem 12.13.